grishinium-blockchain/grishinium/README.md

 The hardware must meet certain requirements to run a full node on mainnet:
 - VPS running recent versions of Mac OS X, Linux, or Windows.
-- IMPORTANT 3 TB(Dec 2023) of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 500 MB/S throughput, read latency <1ms. (if node is started with snap sync, it will need NVMe SSD)
+- IMPORTANT 3 TB(Sep2025) of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 500 MB/S throughput, read latency <1ms. (if node is started with snap sync, it will need NVMe SSD)
 - 16 cores of CPU and 64 GB of memory (RAM)
 - Suggest m5zn.6xlarge or r7iz.4xlarge instance type on AWS, c2-standard-16 on Google cloud.
 - A broadband Internet connection with upload/download speeds of 5 MB/S